zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/sharing-forms.md

 # Sharing Forms

-Once you [created](./creating-forms.md) a form and published it, the form needs to be shared in order to collect the information you want.
-Depending on the _type of site_ (see the [Adding a Site](../../../site-building/building-sites/adding-a-site.md) article) you created, access to the form is dependent on that user's level of permissions to view the site and the [widget](./process-automation-permissions.md) itself.

-There are two ways to share the form:
+There are two ways to share a form:

-* Place the _Form_ widget on a site page then select the particular form.
-This approach lets users navigate to the page in the site.
+* Placing the _Form_ widget on a site page and configuring the widget to display the particular form.
+This allows the form to be seen and submitted by any user who has access to the [site page](../../../site-building/creating-pages/understanding-pages.md).
-* Copy the dedicated form URL and provide it to users (for example, via email).
+* Sharing the dedicated form URL directly with users.
 This limits access to the form to only those users who have the direct link.

-## Using the Form Widget on a Site Page
+## Displaying a Form on a Site Page

 1. Navigate to the site page (for example, _Contact Us_).
 1. Click the _Add_ button.